 Honing these skills help new healthcare workers better communicate with both other healthcare professionals and patients.

-Standard 4 includes three skills statements related to leadership skills and concepts.
+Leadership Skills includes three skills statements related to leadership skills and concepts.

 Students must be able to:

-Standard 5 has two skills statements that help students understand concepts related to choosing a career in healthcare.
+The Career Seeking standard has two skills statements that help students understand concepts related to choosing a career in healthcare.

 Students must be able to:

-Standard 6 has one specific skills statement related to understanding academic requirements for healthcare careers.
+The Academic Requirements standard has one specific skills statement related to understanding academic requirements for healthcare careers.

-These include common requirements for advancement in the healthcare industry, such as:
+This standard includes common requirements for advancement in the healthcare industry, such as:

-Standard 7 includes two skills statements that help students learn about the five health science career pathways.
+Health Science Career Pathways includes two skills statements that help students learn about the five health science career pathways.

 Students must be able to:

-Ultimately knowing these details about the health science pathways will help students make more informed decisions when choosing a health career down the road!
+Ultimately knowing these details about the health science pathways will help students make more informed decisions when choosing a health career down the road.

-Standard 8 includes two skills statements pertaining to how individuals work as part of the healthcare team.
+Healthcare Teams includes two skills statements pertaining to how individuals work as part of the healthcare team.

 This includes knowledge of:

-Standard 9 is made up of five skills statements that teach students about the legal aspects of being a healthcare professional.
+The Legal and Ethical Responsibilities standard comprises five skills statements that teach students about the legal aspects of being a healthcare professional.

-Students must understand concepts and topics such as:
+Students must understand these concepts and topics:

 Understanding these concepts and laws is critical for anyone entering the healthcare industry, as they ensure safety and privacy rights for all clients.

-Standard 10 includes five skills statements related to the rights of patients receiving medical care.
+Client Rights includes five skills statements related to the rights of patients receiving medical care.

-This includes knowledge of concepts such as:
+This includes knowledge of these concepts:

-Standard 11 has three skills statements that teach students about common safety procedures for healthcare professionals and patients.
+The Safety Precautions and Hazardous Situations standard has three skills statements that teach students about common safety procedures for healthcare professionals and patients.

-Students should learn about:
+Students must learn about:

 Knowing regulations — like how to respond in an emergency — ensure healthcare professionals are ready to take action in hazardous situations if necessary.

-Standard 12 includes three skills statements related to the use of information technology in the healthcare environment.
+Healthcare Technology includes three skills statements related to the use of information technology in the healthcare environment.